oracle/terraform-provider-oci/website/docs/d/object_storage_preauthenticated_request.html.markdown

 ---

 # Data Source: oci_objectstorage_preauthrequest
-The PreauthenticatedRequest data source provides details about a specific PreauthenticatedRequest
+The `oci_objectstorage_preauthrequest` data source provides details about a specific PreauthenticatedRequest

 Gets the pre-authenticated request for the bucket.